carbon-language/carbon-lang/clang/docs/ClangFormat.rst

 =============================

-The python script `clang/tools/extra/clang-format-diff.py` parses the output of a unified diff and reformats all contained lines with `clang-format`.
+The python script `clang/tools/extra/clang-format-diff.py` parses the output of a unified diff and reformats all contained lines with :program:`clang-format`.

 .. code-block:: console